-A recent report from the American Veterinary Medical Association reports that, in fact, environmental allergens have shown a sharp increase in our pets in recent years, up 30.7% in dogs in the last decade.
+A recent report from the American Veterinary Medical Association reports that environmental allergies have had a sharp increase in our pets in recent years, up 30.7% in dogs in the last decade.
 It is important to take your dog to the vet for a full diagnosis rather than assuming that the issue is caused by diet.
 In addition, it is thought that only about 10% of allergies in dogs are the result of food.

 What is an Elimination Diet Trial for Dogs?

 If your dog is showing symptoms of a food allergy or sensitivity, then a vet visit is in order.
-As part of the consultation, your vet may recommend specific allergy tests to try to help diagnose the allergen.
-However, these tests are somewhat limited since the potential list of offenders is potentially infinite, especially if you include the many potential environmental factors (including ingredients in common household cleaners, for example).
+As part of the consultation, your vet may recommend specific allergy tests to try to help diagnose the allergen and associate it with specific food sources.
+However, these tests are somewhat limited since the potential list of offenders is so massive, especially if you include the many potential environmental factors (including ingredients in common household cleaners, for example).

 The most common offenders for dogs, in order of prevalence, include:

-Let’s look at some of the commercial foods commonly used in food elimination diets for dogs:
+Let’s look at some of the commercial diet options commonly used in food elimination diets for dogs:

 You may have noticed a big uptick in the number of “grain-free” pet food options these days.
-Following some trends in human health, there are many that believe that certain grains such as corn or wheat can trigger an inflammatory response in the body.
+Following some trends in human health (the gluten free wave), there are many that believe that certain grains such as corn or wheat are trigger foods, prompting an inflammatory response in the body.

 Many pet owners have found that simply switching to grain-free food for their canine companions resolves the issues they are having within a few weeks.
 Because it is readily available and relatively easy to try, this is not a bad starting point.
 However, for many dogs, it will not be restrictive enough for a true dog elimination diet.